THE FIRSTBORN AMONG MANY BRETHREN

 “For both He who sanctifies and those who are being sanctified are all of one, for which reason He is not ashamed to call them brethren.”
 (Heb.
 2:11 NKJV).

-While it is absolutely true that the born-again believers are the brethren of Jesus Christ, having become one with Him in our born-again spirits through the New Birth; however, God wants us to also become wholly conformed to Jesus Christ, our Eldest Brother, in our minds, will, emotions, actions, character or lifestyle.
+While it is true that the born-again believers are the brethren of Jesus Christ, having become one with Him in our born-again spirits through the New Birth; however, God wants us also to become wholly conformed to Jesus Christ, our Eldest Brother, in our minds, will, emotions, actions, character or lifestyle.

-It is God’s ultimate purpose and expectation for those of us adopted as sons into God’s family through the new birth to grow up to “the measure of the stature of the fullness of Christ; that we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting, but, speaking the truth in love, may grow up in all things into Him who is the head—Christ.”
+It is God’s ultimate purpose, and expectation for those of us adopted as sons into God’s family through the new birth to grow up to “the measure of the stature of the fullness of Christ; that we should no longer be children, tossed to and fro and carried about with every wind of doctrine, by the trickery of men, in the cunning craftiness of deceitful plotting, but, speaking the truth in love, may grow up in all things into Him who is the head—Christ.”
 (Eph.
 4:13-15 NKJV).

 Beloved, God wants you to acknowledge the Lord Jesus Christ as the Firstborn, the Eldest Brother in His family.
-You are expected to listen to Him, obey Him, follow Him, and walk in His footsteps in everything.
+You are expected to listen to Him, obey Him, follow Him, and walk-in His footsteps in everything.

 The Scripture amply admonishes:

-“Let this mind be in you which was also in Christ Jesus, (Philip.
+“Let this mind be in you which was also in Christ Jesus.
+(Philip.
 2:5 NKJV).